-Building on top of the the Stream Chat API, the Stream Chat React component library includes everything you need to build feature-rich and high-functioning chat user experiences out of the box.
+Building on top of the Stream Chat API, the Stream Chat React component library includes everything you need to build feature-rich and high-functioning chat user experiences out of the box.
 The library includes an extensive set of performant and customizable React components which allow you to get started quickly with little to no plumbing required.
 Use cases include team and social messaging, virtual events, livestream gaming, and customer support.
 The library supports:

 - Rich media messages

 - Text input commands (ex: Giphy and @mentions)